tomlurge/visionion/doc/how2/how2app.md

 	npm install express                 // installs express into /node_modules
 	                                    // within my app and makes it require_able
-	                                    // and usable like any build-in module INSTALL all modules per project
+	                                    // and usable like any build-in module npm install moduleName -g           // installs the module in /usr/local/lib
+	                                    // (or /Users/tl ?!)
+	                                    // instead of the current working dir INSTALL all modules per project
 	{                                   // place a 'package.json'
 	  "name" : "MyStaticServer",        // in the root dir of your project